ADVRHumanoids/modularbots_fraunhofer/README.md

 ## Running the hardware
 On the real robot, the following steps must be followed:
+  - release the emergency stop and wait 5 seconds.
   - [terminal #1] run the EtherCat master (starts the boards)
     - `ecat_master`
     - wait for it to stop printing